 How to Spot Fraud

-One thing to know about fraud is that fraudsters will always find new ways to try and scam people out of money or into giving their personal identifable information like Social Security Numbers or online banking credentials.
-That's why it's so important for every one to be vigilant about how to spot fraud in order to protect themselves.
+One thing to know about fraud is that fraudsters will always find new ways to try and scam people out of money or into giving their personal identifiable information like Social Security Numbers or online banking credentials.
+That's why it's so important for everyone to be vigilant about how to spot fraud in order to protect themselves.
+And remember: Avadian nor any other legitimate partner institution will ask you to provide your online banking username or password nor ask for access to your computer and ask you to log into your online banking account either.

 Here are a few well-known scams that you should be aware of: